stanley-gu/standardsCh/chapter.md

 Attribution annotation:

 :	The model has to be named.
-:	A citation to the reference description must be provided (complete citation, unique identifier, unambigous URL).
+:	A citation to the reference description must be provided (complete citation, unique identifier, unambiguous URL).
 The citation should identify the authors of the model.
 :	The name and contact information for model creators must be provided.
 :	The date and time of model creation and last modification should be specified.
 A history is useful but not required.
 :	The model should be linked to a precise statement about the terms of it's distribution.
 MIRIAM does not require “freedom of use” or “no cost”.